 The Company participates in a variety of derivative financial instruments to manage its interest rate and exchange rate exposure, such as futures, forwards, options and interest rate swaps, and cross currency swaps.
-Additional details of derivative financial instruments are disclosed in Note 9.

 Derivatives are initially recognized at fair value at the date on which the derivative contract is entered into, and they are subsequently measured at their fair value again at the end of each reporting date.
 The resulting gain or loss is immediately recognized in profit or loss, unless the derivative is designated and is effective as a hedging instrument.
 In that case, the time of recognition in profit or loss depends on the nature of the hedge relationship.